 As part of the application process, we also ask for parents to give Nursery the details of the child’s Health Visitor.
 This is to enable us to share and receive information regarding your child pre Nursery.

 Nursery staff will plan a home visit at a suitable time for both staff and parents.
 This visit will give the child and parents the chance to meet the staff and familiarise themselves with each other.
 This also gives the opportunity for parents to liaise with staff any information they feel appropriate and ask any questions they need and to inform parents of the nursery day and the curriculum followed.

 There will be a staggered admission of new children – not all new children will start on the same day.
-A small number of children will be admitted on the same session, part time for the first week of admission.
+A small number of children will be admitted on the same session, on a part time basis until Nursery staff feel a child is able to cope with full time hours.
+Once a child starts Nursery, if staff have any concerns regarding hours and the welfare of the child, hours can/will be reduced under Nursery Staff’s discretion.
 Session dates and times will be clearly identified at the intake meeting or home visits.